kodekloudhub/community-faq/docs/lab-issues.md

 ## Unable to access labs from Udemy course

 We provide a free enrolment coupon for labs on the Udemy courses.
-Please check the steps here: https://support.kodekloud.com/udemy-students-unable-to-access-labs
+Please check the steps here: https://support.kodekloud.com/udemy-students-unable-to-access-labs.
+When creating an account on kodekloud.com as required, be sure to use the same email address you used for your Udemy account.

 If you are still having an issue, please get in touch with the support team: support@kodekloud.com